ShortTailLab/ph-open/README.md

 ## PuzzleHero

-We first released PuzzleHero to the AppStore early 2013.
-Then the publisher edition launched mid-2013.
+We first released PuzzleHero to the AppStore in early 2013.
+Then the publisher edition came mid-2013.
 Now the game is not exactly making us money so we decided, heck, why not make it open source and maybe something good will come out of it.
 So we are releasing the full client source code and art assets to the community.

-Feel free to do whatever with the source code, but please do not use the art assets for other commercial products.
+Feel free to do whatever with the source code, but please do not use the art assets in other commercial products.
 See end of this note for licensing details.

-The game uses cocos2d-x 2.2, and supports both iOS and Android. cocos2dx is already included in the release.
-The game is largely written C++ with a few lua scripts.
+The game uses Cocos2d-x 2.2 and supports both iOS and Android.
+Cocos2d-x is already included in the release.
+The game is largely written in C++ with a few lua scripts.
 It's a typical Puzzle & Dragons style game with a few spins and real-time PvP support.
-The code is not in its best style and we are aware of that, but still you should find it fairly readable.
+The code is not in its best style and we are aware of that, but still, you should find it fairly readable.

 Btw, we are a small company based in Shenzhen, China. **We are hiring** experienced **game developers/artists/designers**.
 Send me an email if you're interested: **a.banknote@gmail.com/723600882@qq.com**